A Zero-Positive Learning Approach for Diagnosing Software Performance Regressions: Introduction

-In this work, we propose a new framework for software performance regression diagnostics, which fuses multiple state-of-the-art techniques from hardware telemetry and machine learning to create a unique solution to the problem.
-First, we leverage {\em hardware performance counters (HPCs)} to collect fine-grained information about run-time executions of parallel programs in a lightweight manner \cite{perfcounter}.
+In this work, we propose \scheme, a new framework for software performance regression diagnostics, which fuses multiple state-of-the-art techniques from hardware telemetry and machine learning to create a unique solution to the problem.
+First, we leverage {\em hardware performance counters (HWPCs)} to collect fine-grained information about run-time executions of parallel programs in a lightweight manner \cite{perfcounter}.
 We then utilize {\em zero-positive learning (ZPL)} \cite{zpl}, {\em autoencoder neural networks} \cite{autoencoder}, and {\em k-means clustering} \cite{kmeans} to build a general and practical tool based on this data.
-Our tool, \scheme, can learn to diagnose potentially any type of regression, with minimal supervision.
+Our tool, \scheme, can learn to diagnose potentially any type of regression that can be captured by HWPCs, with minimal supervision.

 We treat performance defects as anomalies that represent deviations from the normal behavior of a software program.
 Given two consecutive versions of a program $P$, $P_i$ and $P_{i+1}$, the main task is to identify anomalies in $P_{i+1}$'s behavior with respect to the normal behavior represented by that of $P_i$.
-To achieve this, first we collect HPC profiles for functions that differ in $P_i$ and $P_{i+1}$, by running each program with a set of test inputs.
-We then train autoencoder models using the profiles collected for $P_i$, which we test against the HPC profiles collected for $P_{i+1}$.
+To achieve this, first we collect HWPC profiles for functions that differ in $P_i$ and $P_{i+1}$, by running each program with a set of test inputs.
+We then train autoencoder models using the profiles collected for $P_i$, which we test against the HWPC profiles collected for $P_{i+1}$.
 Run instances where the autoencoder reconstruction error (RE) is above a certain threshold are classified as regressions.
 Finally, these regressions are analyzed to determine their types, causes, and locations in $P_{i+1}$.